 \section{Closing remarks}

-In this paper, in order to find a correspondence between black hole solutions in conformal and massive theories of gravity, we have analyzed their metric functions in four dimensions.
-Comparing these black holes, we have found a correspondence between them which imposed some constraints on parameters of these theories.
-Indeed, we have shown that these black holes are the same, when impose some conditions between the parameters of conformal and massive gravities as; i) $s_{0}=k+m^{2}\mathcal{C}^{2}c_{2}$, ii) $s_{1}=\frac{m^{2}\mathcal{C}c_{1}}{2}$, and iii) $s_{2}=-M$.
+In this paper, in order to find a correspondence between black-hole solutions in conformal and massive theories of gravity, we have analyzed their metric functions in four dimensions.
+Comparing these black holes, we have found a correspondence between them which imposed some constraints on the parameters of these theories. ndeed, we have shown that these black holes are the same, when we impose some conditions between the parameters of conformal and massive gravities as, i) $s_{0}=k+m^{2}\mathcal{C}^{2}c_{2}$, ii) $s_{1}=\frac{m^{2}\mathcal{C}c_{1}}{2}$, and iii) $s_{2}=-M$.

-On the other hand, in order to have positive mass of black holes in massive gravity, we have obtained some conditions originated from the correspondence between black holes in conformal and massive gravities.
+On the other hand, in order to have a positive mass of black holes in massive gravity, we have a obtained some conditions originated from the correspondence between black holes in conformal and massive gravities.
 For more investigations, we have compared the reported constraints of white dwarfs and neutron stars in massive gravity with these conditions.
 We have found seven physical ranges for studying black holes in massive gravity with different topologies (cases I to VII in Table \ref{tab1}), and two physical ranges for evaluating the compact objects such as white dwarfs and neutron stars in massive gravity with spherical symmetric assumption.
-In other words, the suitable ranges were as; i) $c_{1}>0 $ \& $\frac{-2}{m^{2} \mathcal{C}^{2}}<c_{2}<0$, and ii) $c_{1}<0$ \& $c_{2}<\frac{-2}{m^{2} \mathcal{C}^{2}}$ (cases I and IV in Table \ref{tab1}).
+In other words, the suitable ranges were; i) $c_{1}>0 $ \& $\frac{-2}{m^{2} \mathcal{C}^{2}}<c_{2}<0$, and ii) $c_{1}<0$ \& $c_{2}<\frac{-2}{m^{2} \mathcal{C}^{2}}$ (cases I and IV in Table \ref{tab1}).